perlindgren/bevy-bullet-hell/README.md

 - Weapon system:
   - Aim with right stick, distance shown indicate target on throw or radious for EMG like weapons.
-  - L1 fire left hand weapon, hold for charge
+  - L1 fire left hand weapon, hold for charge, fire on release, abort by pressing L2.
-  - L2 select left weapon,
+  - L2 select left weapon.
-  - R1 fire right hand weapon, hold for charge
+  - R1 fire right hand weapon, hold for charge, fire on release, abort by pressing L2.
-  - R2 select right weapon
+  - R2 select right weapon.

+  Weapon selection from a slot circle where the right stick angle determines selection.

-  You have a limited set of slots, starting from a single slot when when born, upgrading over time by opening chests.
+  You have a limited set of weapon slots, starting from a single slot when when born, upgrading over time by opening chests.

 - Weapons:
   - Melee style, short range, lots of damage at high risc of colliding.
 You may charge an attack either aimed or round house by right stick.